wolfeidau/grunt-express-bootstrap/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/gruntjs/grunt).

 ## Release History

-0.1.0 Initial proof of concept.
+* 0.1.0 Initial proof of concept.
-0.1.1 Added twitter bootstrap, JQuery and a bunch of stuff to make this more usable.
+* 0.1.1 Added twitter bootstrap, JQuery and a bunch of stuff to make this more usable.
+* 0.1.2 Fixed issues with bower files.

 ## License
 Copyright (c) 2012 Mark Wolfe